suolex-hue/HeicTools.io/README.md

 # HeicTools.io
-A simple guide and free tool to convert HEIC images to JPG/PDF/PNG easily.

 # 🖼️ HEIC Tools - The Ultimate Client-Side HEIC Converter

 Welcome to the official documentation and issue tracker repository for **[HeicTools](https://heictools.io)**.